Movie Park Germany: Warner Bros. Movie World Germany

 In December 1993, Warner Bros. purchased the location, and began construction on "Warner Bros.
 Movie World Germany" in May 1994, in the presence of politician Johannes Rau.
 Zeitgeist Design and Production's Ryan Harmon conceived, wrote and managed the design team for Warner Bros.
 Movie World Germany's rides, shows and attractions.
 Botticelli's – Atelier der angewandten Malerei, Sanderson Group and Kevin Cardani designed and painted the park's theming, with Alan Griffith Architect and Alder Constructions also participating in the park's development.
-After two years of construction, the park had a grand opening on 29 June 1996 with 20,000 invited guests, including Johannes Rau, Ernst Löchelt, August Everding, Gustava Everding, Michael Douglas, Sophia Loren, Ron Williams, Amanda Lear, David Copperfield, Claudia Schiffer, Gudrun Schiffer, Chris O'Donnell, Hans Meiser and Heinz Hoenig as special guests.
+After two years of construction, the park had a grand opening on 29 June 1996 with 20,000 invited guests, including Rau, Ernst Löchelt, August Everding, Gustava Everding, Michael Douglas, Sophia Loren, Ron Williams, Amanda Lear, David Copperfield, Claudia Schiffer, Gudrun Schiffer, Chris O'Donnell, Hans Meiser and Heinz Hoenig as special guests.
 During the event, a formation skydiver had an accident and later died from his injuries.
 The park opened to the general public on 30 June 1996.

-In October 1999, Warner Bros. sold their European theme park division, including Movie World Germany as well as the then-upcoming Movie World Madrid, to Premier Parks (now Six Flags).
+In October 1999, Warner Bros. sold their European theme park division, including Movie World Germany as well as the then-upcoming Movie World Madrid, to Premier Parks (later known as Six Flags).
 Premier Parks continued to license the Warner Bros.
 Movie World name. and announced a shift in focus towards family-friendly attractions in 2000, consisting of new children's attractions such as Tom and Jerry – Mouse in the House and Josie's Bath House.